-However, the Managing Director and the employee may agree in writing that a lesser period of notice may apply in lieu of that outlined in Subclause 1 above.
+However, the Company and the employee may agree in writing that a lesser period of notice may apply in lieu of that outlined in Subclause 1 above.

 - 2. The Company may elect to make payment in lieu of notice. - 3.
-Should the employee wish to terminate employment after the probationary period, he/she is required to give the period of notice specified in Subclause 1 above.
+Should the employee wish to terminate employment after the probationary period, the employee is required to give the period of notice specified in Subclause 1 above.
 Failure to give the required period of notice may result in the Company withholding monies for the balance of the notice period. - 4.
 Where the Company has given notice of termination, the employee is permitted up to one (1) day's leave without loss of salary for the purpose of seeking other employment.
 This leave will be taken at times that are mutually convenient to the Company and the employee. - 5.
-Where circumstances warrant it, and in particular, where there is an allegation of serious misconduct raised against an employee, the Company has the absolute discretion to temporarily suspend the employee from his/her duties pending a full investigation of the allegations surrounding the circumstances involving the employee.
-The employee shall be paid normal salary while suspended and the Company shall ensure that the investigation into the circumstances of the suspension is completed within two (2) weeks of the suspension occurring.

-- 6. Where an employee is dismissed for serious misconduct, salary shall be paid up to the date and time of dismissal. - 7.
-Where an employee is absent from duty for a period of five (5) days or longer without the authorisation of the Company or without good cause, he/she may be deemed by the Company to have abandoned their employment.
+Where circumstances warrant it, and in particular, where there is an allegation of serious misconduct raised against an employee, the Company has the absolute discretion to temporarily suspend the employee from their duties pending a full investigation of the allegations surrounding the circumstances involving the employee.
+The employee shall be paid normal salary while suspended and the Company shall ensure that the investigation into the circumstances of the suspension is completed within two (2) weeks of the suspension occurring. - 6.
+Where an employee is dismissed for serious misconduct, salary shall be paid up to the date and time of dismissal. - 7.
+Where an employee is absent from duty for a period of five (5) days or longer without the authorisation of the Company or without good cause, they may be deemed by the Company to have abandoned their employment.

-(B) Termination of employment on the grounds of ill health
+B) Termination of employment on the grounds of ill health

-The Company may terminate any employment upon the giving of notice that the employee has become incapable of performing the inherent requirements of the position in which he/she is employed by reason of mental or physical illness or injury.
+1. The Company may terminate any employment upon the giving of notice that the employee has a long term mental or physical illness or injury and/or has become incapable of performing the inherent requirements of the position in which they are employed.